monahton/monahton.github.io/CV.md

 ## Professional Summary

-Computational biologist and bioinformatician with 7+ years of experience in multi-omics data analysis, pipeline development, and biomedical research.
-Currently serving as Senior Computational Biologist at the San Raffaele Telethon Institute for Gene Therapy (TIGET), contributing to cutting-edge research in gene and cell therapy.
+Computational biologist with 10+ years of experience in multi-omics data analysis, pipeline development, and biomedical research.
 Proven expertise in genomics, transcriptomics, proteomics, and single-cell analyses, with strong programming skills in R, Python, and Bash.
 Published author with 10+ peer-reviewed articles in high-impact journals (Nature Communications, Nature Cell Biology, EMBO J, J Exp Med).
 Passionate educator with 30+ international workshops delivered across Europe and the USA.
 Seeking to leverage computational expertise and research leadership in advancing precision medicine and therapeutic innovation.

 ---